hashicorp/consul/website/source/intro/vs/zookeeper.html.markdown

 an efficient failure detector that can scale to clusters of any size without concentrating the work on any select group of servers.
 The clients also enable a much richer set of health checks to be run locally, where ZooKeeper ephemeral nodes are a very primitve check of liveness.
-Clients can check that a web server is return 200, that memory utilization is not critical, there is sufficient disk space, etc. The Consul clients expose a simple HTTP interface and avoid exposing the complexity of the system is to clients in the same way as ZooKeeper.
+Clients can check that a web server is returning 200 status codes, that memory utilization is not critical, there is sufficient disk space, etc. The Consul clients expose a simple HTTP interface and avoid exposing the complexity of the system is to clients in the same way as ZooKeeper.